 - Divulging proprietary or confidentially-provided information obtained for class assignments; or

-- Utilizing for commercial gain any material, systems, websites, or software provided to or by SEAS specifically and restrictively for educational purposes without prior permission of the provider.
+- Utilizing for commercial gain any material, systems, websites, or software provided to or by Penn Engineering specifically and restrictively for educational purposes without prior permission of the provider.

 D. Individual Rights

-The SEAS student is expected to respect the individual rights of others.
-Specifically, SEAS students will observe the University of Pennsylvania policies against harassment and discrimination.
-Any complaint of a violation of these policies brought to the attention of the Office of Academic Programs will be referred to the appropriate body of original jurisdiction within the University.
+The Penn Engineering student is expected to respect the individual rights of others.
+Specifically, Penn Engineering students will observe the University of Pennsylvania policies against harassment and discrimination.
+Any complaint of a violation of these policies brought to the attention of the Office of Research and Academic Services will be referred to the appropriate body of original jurisdiction within the University.

 Grievance Procedures Guidelines